knowmics-lab/RNAdetector/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

 - Set your user name in Docker.
-If you do not now your user name write in your terminal the following command `whoami`.
+If you do not know your user name, write the following command `whoami` in your terminal.
 ```
 sudo usermod -aG docker YOUR_USER_NAME
 ```